 Abbas, ever the master of kindness, broke off a piece of fish, slipped it between his lips and chewed with a hum of pleasure.
 “Very nice.”

-Pride fought gratitude in the playground of Normand’s mind.
+Pride fought gratitude in the playground of Noman’s mind.
 He smirked.
 “I picked it out myself.
 Best fish this side of the Divide, they say.”

 Abbas choked and grabbed the goblet for a quick swallow.
 He wiped his lips with his sleeve, and leaned against the hard-baked wall, his penetrating gaze searching.
 “You know about The Evidence?”